-The International Healthcare Security and Safety Foundation (IHSSF) is the philanthropic arm of the International Association for Healthcare Security & Safety (IAHSS).
-The 2015 IHSSF Crime Survey was commissioned under the Research and Grants Program of the International Healthcare Security and Safety Foundation (IHSSF).
-The purpose of the 2015 IHSSF Crime Survey is to provide healthcare professionals with an understanding of crimes that impact hospitals as well as the frequency of these crimes.

-Hospital security leaders, primarily consisting of IAHSS members, in both the United States and Canada were invited to participate.
+The 2016 Healthcare Crime Survey was commissioned under the IAHSS Foundation's Research and Grants Program.
+The purpose of the 2016 Healthcare Crime Survey is to provide healthcare professionals with an understanding of the frequency and nature of crimes that impact hospitals.
+Hospital security leaders in both the United States and Canada were invited to participate.
 Specifically, we asked that the highest ranking hospital security professional (or their designee) at each hospital to respond to the survey.
 Those responding would ideally be responsible for overseeing the security records management system.
 We also asked that if the respondent was responsible for more than one hospital that one survey be completed for each hospital.

-The 2015 IHSSF Crime Survey collected information on ten (10) different types of crimes that were deemed relevant to hospitals and included:
+The 2016 Healthcare Crime Survey collected information on ten (10) different types of crimes deemed relevant to hospitals: